All Episodes

 We can't do that.

-It's the bureaucratic mentality.
+It's the bureaucratic mentality, and it's a paralysis.

-Apparently he's safe and it's good news.
+Apparently, he's safe, and it's good news.

 We'll play some New Orleans music today.